Weber Grill Brush Recall — 3.2 Million Units

 If you or a family member swallowed or may have swallowed a wire bristle from a Weber grill brush, seek medical evaluation immediately.
 Tell your healthcare provider that you suspect wire bristle ingestion so they can order appropriate imaging.

 For injured consumers, the recall replacement program is not a medical compensation program.
 However, there are legal options.
 Multiple class action lawsuits have already been filed against Weber-Stephen Products LLC in federal court in the Northern District of Illinois, including proposed class actions alleging deceptive practices, failure to warn, negligence, and breach of implied warranty.
-As of mid-March 2026 these cases are in very early stages.
+As of mid-March 2026 these cases were in very early stages, and these are allegations that have not been proven in court.

-If you were injured, you should preserve all evidence (the brush, packaging, photos of loose bristles, medical records and bills), report the incident to the CPSC via SaferProducts.gov, and consult a product liability attorney.
+If you were injured, preserve all evidence (the brush, packaging, photos of loose bristles, medical records and bills), report the incident to the CPSC via SaferProducts.gov, and consider consulting a product liability attorney.

 How to Report an Incident

-If you have already contacted Weber about the recall remedy and are experiencing problems (delays, non-response, denial), you can file a complaint through the CPSC Recall Complaint Form.
+The CPSC has urged consumers to report incidents immediately.
+You can file an online incident report through SaferProducts.gov.
+If you have already contacted Weber about the recall remedy and are experiencing problems such as delays, non-response, or denial, you can file a complaint through the CPSC Recall Complaint Form.

 Important Safety Steps Right Now